michigan-nii/skills/BasicPython/StepOne.md

 spaces.
 You should, too.
 If you use four spaces on one line, and three on the next, you will get an indentation error, and you won't like it.
 Be careful with Tab characters!

+## Formatting string for printing and other things

 We have almost all the pieces we want.
 It's usually a good idea to _pad_ names so that all the names of similar things have the same number of